 All of the drinking water in the basin is supplied by private and municipal wells.
 The quality is generally excellent, but some areas are contaminated with agricultural and industrial chemicals.
 Protecting our groundwater from future contamination is a must.

 The basin has a long and rich history of Native American culture.
-Every major prehistoric Indian Culture known to Wisconsin has been represented in the archeological record at Horicon Marsh and other areas.
-These records indicate that areas of the basin were inhabited by the Woodland culture (the mound builders) 3000 years ago.
-The Ho-Chunk, Sauk, Fox and Potowatomi inhabited the Rock River corridor and the surrounding countryside through the mid-1800’s.
+Every major prehistoric Indigenous Tradition known to Wisconsin has been represented in the archeological record at Horicon Marsh and other areas.
+The archaeological records and oral traditions of current tribes indicate this depth of time.
+Modern landscape features, such as the effigy mounds built by the Woodland People from 500 B.C.E – 1100C.E, are a visualization of the deep history in which this land has been inhabited.
+The Ho-Chunk, Meskwaki (Sac & Fox), and Potawatomi inhabited the Rock River corridor and the surrounding countryside through the mid-1800’s when they were dispossessed of their land.
+These cultures still persist and reside on this land.

 When we think about how to improve our economy or environment, or preserve our cultural or historic resources, we need to think beyond political divisions such as village, town or county.
 In Wisconsin, efforts to protect and preserve local resources have often been successful when focused on the watershed or river basin level.